Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “I…guess you can try it.”
 Belladonna bit on a lock of her shoulder length hair.
 “Though if you’ve never flown before, it’s tricky.
 You might want to wait for gym class.”

 “One of you could give him a ride,” suggested Rachel.

 The other students turned.
 The gazes of the three young women were not friendly.
 Rachel blushed.
 She had not meant to draw attention to herself.
 She started to pull back, but the boy gave her a grin so bright that the gleam from his teeth could have blinded sailors on passing flying ships.
 Perhaps, he, too, enjoyed hearing a familiar accent.

 “I guess you could sit on the shaft.”
 Belladonna gestured at the long pole behind her seat.
-“People used to do that all the time, before the idea of adding seats became popular.”
+“People used to do that all the time, before adding seats became popular.”

 “Great!
 I want to go see Stony Tor.”
 Sigfried spoke with tremendous enthusiasm.
 His startlingly blue eyes glittered with manic delight.
 “I hear there’s an evil goblin trapped there!
 The Heer of Dunderhead or something.
 Can we see him?
 Will he be cross if we poke him with a stick?
 What if we shoot him with fireballs?
 Do we learn to throw fireballs here?
 All magicians in stories throw fireballs—or so I’ve been told.
 Haven’t read a lot of stories, outside King Arthur.
 Do we get to be knights?”

 “We are not allowed to cross the wards that protect school grounds.”
 Cydney spoke with haughty primness.
 Rachel guessed the harshness of her tone was directed at Belladonna, in retaliation for being the first to offer to take the cute boy for a ride.
 “Crossing the wards without the proper precautions could let something unpleasant through the protections.”

 “How disappointing.”
 Sigfried scowled in annoyance.